Klimcuks/boolean-uk-html-spotify/README.md

 * &#9745; On hovering over cover images, a play icon appears overlaid.
 * &#9745; Only the main content area scrolls - it moves behind the upgrade bar and the player controls.
 The side menu also stays fixed as the main content scrolls.

-#### Screenshots of the challenge
+## Screenshots of the challenge

-Here are some screenshots of the challenge:
+Here are some screenshots of the completed challenge:

 ![Screenshot 1](./assets/img/Screenshot1.png)
 ![Screenshot 2](./assets/img/Screenshot2.png)